Taste of Home – Le goût de chez soi – طعم الوطن

 heimaten—The Concept

 ‘According to Article 20, Paragraph 2 of the Basic Law for the Federal Republic of Germany, all state power comes from the people.
 Some things can be said with certainty about this people: almost thirty percent have a history of migration, and that percentage will only continue to increase in the future.
 People desire in different ways, have differing political opinions, belong to different religious communities, are of different ages, and have different incomes and levels of wealth at their disposal.’
-This is what the co-curators of heimaten, Max Czollek and Ibou Diop, write in their basic concept.
+This is what the co-curators of heimaten, Max Czollek and Ibou Diop, write in their core concept.
 They continue: ‘If, as stated in the Basic Law, all state power comes from the people, this also means that all state power comes from a plural society.
 This reality is where heimaten comes in; heimaten, used as a verb [...], but heimaten can also function as a plural noun because Germany is conceived of as a place of plurality.’

 ˈhaɪ̯maːtn̩—Curatorial statement by Bonaventure Soh Bejeng Ndikung